pactus-project/pactus.org/docs/guide/learn-serialization.md

 title: Data serialization
 ---

-We are using  [CBOR](https://tools.ietf.org/html/rfc7049) for serialization and deserialization of everything in Zarb including deterministic stuff like block and transaction or temporary stuff like network messaging.
+# CBOR as data serialization

-Key as integer:
+We are using  [CBOR](https://tools.ietf.org/html/rfc7049) for serialization and deserialization of everything in Zarb including deterministic stuff like blocks and transactions or temporary stuff like network messaging.

-Key is always integer (Regardless of the variable name).
+Key as integer: Key is always integer (Regardless of the variable name).
 This id is immutable and always is the same.

-Example:
+Example of defining a CBOR tags in go lang:

 ```go
 type Account struct {